verivital/behaverify/Docker_BehaVerify/README.md

 - **/path/to/model** should point to a file containing the specification for the desired Behavior Tree.
 See the .tree files in behaverify/examples.
 - **/path/to/networks** should point to a folder containing the networks used by the Behavior Tree.
 If there is no such folder, please replace this argument with "-".
 - **/path/to/output** should point to a folder where the output should be placed.
-- **TO\_GENERATE** should be one of 'nuXmv', 'Python', and 'Haskell'.
+- **TO\_GENERATE** should be one of 'nuXmv', 'Python', and 'Haskell' (do not include quotes).
 This determines what output should be generated.
-- **COMMAND** should be one of 'generate', 'simulate', 'ctl', 'ltl', or 'invar'.
+- **COMMAND** should be one of 'generate', 'simulate', 'ctl', 'ltl', or 'invar' (do not include quotes).
   - **generate** produces the model or code, but does nothing else.
   - **simulate** produces the model or code and records a simulation.
   - **ctl** (nuXmv only) produces the model and checks if the CTL specifications are satisfied.